sasquatch678/A-Painted-World/README.md

 ### Starting up the list
 Open the installation folder and double-click on the program called `ModOrganizer.exe`.

-Make sure the dropdown box on the right is set to `A Painted World` and press the `Run` button.
+Make sure the dropdown box on the right is set to `Oblivion` and press the `Run` button.

 ### Controller Support